unbit/uwsgi-docs/SSI.rst

    http-socket = :9090
    route = ^/(.*) ssi:/var/www/$1.shtml

-the routign action does not need DOCUMENT_ROOT or PATH_INFO
+the routing action does not need DOCUMENT_ROOT or PATH_INFO

+Pay attention: as all of the routing actions, no check on file paths is made to allow higher customizations.
+If you pass untrusted paths to the ssi action, you should sanitize them (you can use routing again, checking for the presence of .. or other dangerous symbols)

 Supported SSI commands
 **********************